Keep building your sensory inclusion skills

 Students with sensory integration and processing differences often face barriers to accessing the early years and school curriculums.
 They risk reduced educational attainment, school refusal, poor emotional well-being and school placement breakdown.

-By understanding a student's unique sensory profile and sensory needs, staff can make the necessary environmental adaptations, adapt tasks and support with appropriate sensory strategies to remove these barriers.
+By understanding a student's unique sensory needs, staff can make the necessary environmental adaptations, adapt tasks and support with appropriate sensory strategies to remove these barriers.
 This will improve educational outcomes and the overall well-being of students.
 Like you, our priority is to help children stay in class, learn alongside their peers and have a happy educational experience.

 Learn more about what sensory integration and sensory processing differences look like in school with our webinar "Sensory Integration - What Teachers Need to Know".
 Of course, all school staff, including teaching assistants, SENCos, school leaders and learning support assistants, would benefit from this free webinar, too.